dotnet/core/samples/dotnetsay/README.md

 dotnet install tool -g dotnetsay
 ```

 For Preview 1, defining the source during installation doesn't work correctly, so you need a nuget.config file to test your new tool without deploying it to a NuGet feed.
-You can do this by placing this nuget.config in your project directory that looking similar to the followin example:
+You can do this by placing this nuget.config in your project directory that looks similar to the following example:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>